Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 }
 ```

-Once configured, we can start the responder.
+Once configured, we can start the responder; `yarn start`.

-## Register a Credential
+## Register a Data Credential

 We need to register the encrypted credential that we made with the guardian.
 To do this, we can run the responder script `yarn register` in a new terminal and fill in details as prompted from the steps we completed above: